Websoft9/docker-library/README.md

 ## Support

-You can subscribe our [Websoft9 Enterprise Support](https://www.websoft9.com/apps) to ensure high availability of applications and more:
+You can subscribe [Websoft9 Enterprise Support](https://www.websoft9.com/apps) to ensure high availability of applications and more:

 * Knowledge: Answers and guidance from product experts
 * Support: Everything you need for technical support, e.g Enable HTTPS, Upgrade guide